How to Calculate and Use Averages in Google Sheets in 2026 (Jan Update)

 What is the Google Sheets Average Formula?

-The Google Sheets average function is a fundamental tool used to calculate the mean value of a set of numbers.
+The Google Sheets average function is used to calculate the mean value of a set of numbers.
 It is particularly useful when you need to find the central value of a range of data points, such as student grades, sales figures, or any other numerical dataset.

 For example: